 Last year in June, Microsoft released the first preview build of Windows 11.
-It dawned a new era for Microsoft’s desktop operating system as Windows 11 brought a completely new design language, centered taskbar, ambitious plans such as Android app support, a redesigned Microsoft Store, and more.
-Fast forward now, and it seems like Microsoft still has many more things to offer in Windows 11.
-So in this article, we have listed the 25 new upcoming Windows 11 features that will reach all users in the future.
-We have tested most of these new features on Windows 11 Dev build 22557, and some of them are still hidden.
+It dawned a new era for Microsoft’s desktop operating system as Windows 11 brought a completely new design language, centered taskbar, ambitious plans such as Android app support, a redesigned Microsoft Store, and a lot more.
+Fast forward, the Windows 11 stable build has been out for over six months, and it appears like Microsoft still has many new features to offer.
+So in this article, we have listed the 36 new upcoming Windows 11 features that will reach all users in the future.
+We have tested most of these new features on Windows 11 Dev build 25120 or older, and some of them are still hidden.
 On that note, let’s not waste any more time and check out the new and upcoming Windows 11 features.

 In this article, we have included all the new and upcoming features of Windows 11.
-We have compiled the features list after the release of Windows 11 Build 22557 and 22563 in the Dev channel.
+We have compiled the features list after the release of the latest Windows 11 Insider Preview Build 25120 (May 18, 2022) in the Dev channel.
 These features will most likely reach Windows 11 stable users after a few months.
 But you can read about and enable some of these upcoming features right away.

 This will force apps to use fewer system resources, and as a result, will preserve the battery life on Windows 11 laptops.
 You can follow our tutorial on how to enable the new Task Manager on Windows 11 if you are on the Dev Insider Build 22538 or later.